Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

-\textbf{Operational and regulatory infrastructure.} Platforms and platform agents have at least one clear upside.
-By centralizing control they in principle enable efficient and effective governance.
-Before the advent of platforms, online transactions of all kinds were dicey prospects.
-On some views, governance is the central product that platforms provide \citep{Gillespie2018}.
-A decentralized economy of agent advocates may be much more inherently liberal than an economy of platform agents.
-But it is also much riskier.
-For example, how can a user be sure that their advocate is indeed robustly acting in their interests?
-When agents transact with one another, how can users know that the agents are not colluding, or that one has not manipulated the other?
-A decentralized economy of agent advocates will require many different kinds of infrastructure to ensure that it is safe and fair~\citep{chan_infrastructure_2025}: \begin{itemize}[leftmargin=*] \item You cannot govern what you cannot identify.
-Agent advocates will require infrastructure to provide agent instances with \textbf{credentials} ~\citep{chaffer_decentralized_2025,south_authenticated_2025, RN5671} that certify that they meet certain minimum criteria to operate autonomously online.
-These credentials should also provide key information such as the agent's underlying architecture, its core capabilities, the tools to which it has access, the types of actions it can take, and some identifier (likely anonymized) that attributes the agent's actions to some upstream individual or company who can be held to account for its actions.
-They could also include credentials that certify the agent's adherence to a fiduciary responsibility to the principal. \item Platforms create network effects.
-To build an agent economy without platforms, there must be protocols that enable interoperability \citep{RN4231}.
-These would include \textbf{communications protocols} for agents (even though they can communicate in natural language this is unlikely to be maximally efficient ~\citep{RN5691}).
-Open communication protocols can prevent the establishment of walled gardens by platform companies.
-But they can also be used as mechanisms for governance, to incentivize credentialing.
-For example, users would be able to authorize their agents only to communicate with other credentialed agents. \item An internet of agent advocates will be a vast market constituted by billions of microtransactions.
+An internet of agent advocates will be a vast market constituted by billions of microtransactions.
 Because directly regulating these microtransactions will be impractical, digital \textbf{clearinghouses} will be needed to secure agent transactions, and both protect the principals' interests against collusion and fraud, and monitor for and mitigate negative externalities.
 Clearinghouses will ensure that agents do not manipulate or prompt inject each other, and provide means for recourse in the event of misconduct.
 This function could potentially be incorporated into communication protocols, but more likely would need to be routed through independent, secure servers, on a similar model to the existing payments infrastructure for online transactions.
-Clearinghouses would provide further opportunity for bottom-up, market-based governance of LMAs, as agent credentials could be a necessary condition for transacting, and users could specify that their agents are not permitted to transact with other agents with specific properties—for example, you might instruct your agent to transact only with other agents of the same capability level (this might help reduce the risk of an arms-race dynamic in the open agent economy).\footnote{Would clearinghouses potentially become the new platforms?
+Clearinghouses would provide further opportunity for bottom-up, market-based governance of LMAs, as agent credentials could be a necessary condition for transacting, and users could specify that their agents are not permitted to transact with other agents with specific properties---for example, you might instruct your agent to transact only with other agents of the same capability level (this might help reduce the risk of an arms-race dynamic in the open agent economy).\footnote{Would clearinghouses potentially become the new platforms?
 We don't think so.
-Platforms are defined by their bundling of different functions; clearinghouses would play a discrete role of providing bottom-up market-based governance.} \item As the development of these protocols and clearinghouses progresses, their implementation and promotion should be supported by the creation of \textbf{technical standards}.
-These standards, which would be comparable to existing standards for networking and cybersecurity~\citep{ietf_internet_2024}, could be promulgated either by public bodies, such as the National Institute of Standards and Technology (NIST), or private bodies, such as the International Organization for Standardization (ISO). \item The successful adoption of agent advocates requires \textbf{mitigating the risk of misuse and misalignment}.
-While developing robust credentials and protocols would help facilitate the creation of agent advocates, these interventions will not on their own address the risk of malicious actors using agent advocates for nefarious purposes, or agents that malfunction or are misaligned with the interests of users or broader societal values.
-Mechanisms will need to be established to detect and disrupt agent advocates in such cases, which could be achieved by developing defensive agents that identify and intercept malign agents.
+Platforms are defined by their bundling of different functions; clearinghouses would play a discrete role of providing bottom-up market-based governance.}